jquery-backstretch/jquery-backstretch/README.md

 Destroy the Backstretch instance.
 Optionally, you can pass in a Boolean parameter, preserveBackground, to determine whether or not you'd like to keep the current image stretched as the background image.

+## Events

+### backstretch.show

+Backstretch will fire a "backstretch.show" event everytime a new image loads.
+If you listen for that event, you can, for example, coordinate other changes to coincide with your slideshow.

 ## Changelog

 ### Version 2.0